nobleread/client/docs/C_API/STT-metrics.md

 | --- | ---
 |stt_latency_msec | The engine’s best guess on the latency the customer experiences for this utterance.
 |delivery_latency_msec | Amount of latency attributable to how the customer delivered audio.
-|endpoint_latency_msec | Amount of latency attributable to how much time we spent detecting end-of-speech.
+|endpoint_latency_msec | Amount of latency attributable to detecting end-of-speech.

 **Diagnostic metrics:**